The twist-three distribution $e^q(x,k_\perp)$ in a light-front model: Light-front Fock-state expansion

 The distribution amplitudes can be expanded into a basis of orthogonal polynomials, leaving all the factorization-scale dependence in the coefficients of the expansion.
 For the three-quark DA, we keep the first few terms of the conformal expansion, corresponding to~\cite{Braun:2008ia}

 For the twist-four DAs, we adopt the asymptotic form, given by

-The normalization constant $f_N(\mu)$ in Eq.~\eqref{3q-da} and the parameters $\lambda_i^q(\mu)$ of the expansion in Eqs.~\eqref{3qg-da1}-\eqref{3qg-da3} have been evaluated using QCD sum rules \cite{Braun:2011aw} at the scale $\mu=1$ GeV, while the ``shape" parameters $A,B$ in Eq.~\eqref{3q-da} have been calculated on the lattice from the DA moments~\cite{Braun:2008ur,Braun:2010hy}.
-All these estimates are in the chiral limit of vanishing quark masses.
+The normalization constant $f_N(\mu)$ in Eq.~\eqref{3q-da} and the parameters $\lambda_i^q(\mu)$ of the expansion in Eqs.~\eqref{3qg-da1}-\eqref{3qg-da3} have been evaluated using QCD sum rules \cite{Braun:2011aw} at the scale $\mu=1$ GeV and in the chiral limit of vanishing quark masses, while the ``shape" parameters $A,B$ in Eq.~\eqref{3q-da} have been calculated on the lattice from the DA moments~\cite{Braun:2008ur,Braun:2010hy}.

 In our approach, we introduce an explicit dependence on the mass of the ``constituent" partons.
 This amounts to effectively taking into account the non-perturbative nature of the proton state modelled in terms of few Fock-state components.
-Accordingly, we use the Brodsky-Huang-Lepage prescription~\cite{BHL}, and modify the $k_\perp$-dependent part of the LFWA by replacing $k_\perp^2$ with $k_\perp^2 + m^2$, i.e., we use
+Accordingly, we use the Brodsky-Huang-Lepage prescription~\cite{BHL}, and modify the $\bold{k_\perp}$-dependent part of the LFWA by replacing $k_\perp^2$ with $k_\perp^2 + m^2$, i.e., we use

 For the $x$-dependent part of the LFWAs, we keep the same expressions in terms of proton DAs as in Eqs~\eqref{3q-da}-\eqref{3qg-da3}.
 Since we moved away from the chiral limit, we do not use the results of QCD sum rule and lattice QCD for the coefficients of the DAs.
 Instead, we treat them as free parameters, as specified in the following.